 I highly recommend finishing the afternoon with a tour of the Reichstag.
 It’s completely free, but you do need to book in advance.
 You can book a tour here.
 The Reichstag is the federal government building and the tour is a really fascinating look into the history of government in Germany and what the country is doing now to ensure that they never have another party gain as much power as the National Socialists (did you know that was what Nazi stood for?
 I didn’t!).

 The tour also includes a walk up into the glass dome which gives you incredible views over the city.
 During the hot summer months, going towards the end of the day means fewer people are there and it is much cooler that during the height of the sun.

 Head to Die Berliner Republik to finish your evening off right.
 It’s a great spot to sit along the Spree (the river through Berlin) and enjoy a few German beers.
 They also do local foods like pork knuckle and pickled ham hock (eisbein).

-Day Two: Cold War
+Day Two in Berlin: Cold War

 There’s no denying that one of the biggest draws of Berlin is Berlin Wall.
 The history of this city is so recent, so raw, that it would be a real shame to leave without learning more about it.

 I highly, highly recommend starting your day with a Cold War Tour.
 I took a “free tour” with Generation tours.
 I put “free tour” in quotes because the tours aren’t exactly free.
 You pay what you feel it’s worth at the end and this tour is worth a lot.

 In the week that I was in Berlin, we took two tours with Generation Tours and both guides we had were absolutely outstanding, but I really think that the Cold War Tour is worth doing if you only have 3 days in Berlin.